Please see our info-videos at https://thee.ca/getting-started-homeschooling-in-alberta/ in the, “STEP 2: SELECTING YOUR HOMESCHOOLING BOARD”, section.

 Yes.

-We do not offer socializing programs.
+We do not offer dances.

 The informal workshops are taught by either community members or by Alberta certified teachers.